Against all odds, AHURI quantifies stamp-duty/land-tax switch

 The second sentence begins by acknowledging the relevance of the holding period and ends by concluding that the curve is shifted by a amount (T) that does not depend on the holding period!
 From the assumption that all newcomers have the same holding period, it indeed follows that the shift will be “parallel”, meaning that all points on the curve will be shifted downward by the same margin; but it does not follow that the margin will be T.

-Across all neighbourhoods, the short-term impact of a 10 percent increase in the tax rate is to lower house prices by 1–2 percent....
-Since stamp duty averages only 2–4 percent of the value of the property, these results imply that the economic incidence of the tax is entirely on the seller...
-Indeed, the house price results are in some sense “too large”, in that they imply a larger reduction in sale prices than the value of the tax.
+Across all postcodes, the short-term impact of a 10 per cent increase in the stamp duty is to lower house prices by 3 per cent....
+Because stamp duty averages only 2–4 per cent of the value of the property, these results imply that the economic incidence of the tax is entirely on the seller...
+Indeed, the house price results are in some sense ‘too large’, in that they imply a larger reduction in sale prices than the value of the tax...

 That said, lower prices do not imply improved affordability for first home buyers.
 As hinted in point (c), stamp duty increases the “deposit gap” and thereby weakens the position of first-time buyers relative to repeat buyers, who have usually accumulated more than enough equity (mostly through capital gains) to cover the stamp duty.